★ This post was updated on July 24th, 2021

 When I’m evaluating a new CRM, the main thing I look for right away is if it connects with Zapier.
 If you don’t what Zapier is, it’s a service that allows you to connect applications together that wouldn’t normally allow you to connect.
 The options that Zapier provides are really limitless, but it’s a good place to start because it opens a lot of doors for your CRM of choice.
 Even if you don’t use Zapier right now, later on, if you’re really reliant on the CRM you choose, Zapier could come in handy, so that should really be your first requirement in my opinion.
 You can see a list of all of the CRMs that work with Zapier right here.

-So, here’s my list of 3 CRMs that you might want to evaluate for your business, all of which meet my requirement of working with Zapier:
+So, here are some CRMs that you might want to evaluate for your real estate business, all of which meet the requirement of working with Zapier:

 Capsule is a really simple CRM with a easy-to-navigate interface.
 It allows you to keep track of client information, complete with custom fields for any additional information you might need to keep track of.
 It also has a way for you to track your sales flow, and move your clients into different buckets depending on where they are in the process.
 Capsule also allows you to create tasks, which can be related to a client, an organization, or even a stage in your sales flow.
 Lastly, it has a dedicated mobile app so you can access all of your CRM details from your phone.
 One thing it does not do is allow you to limit a user’s access, so if you have a team and want someone to only see certain things, Capsule might not work for you.
 You can learn more about Capsule right here.